Matriks404/openSMB2/README.md

 	* BEWARE!
 You should only download these files if you legally own them in any format (such as original NES cartridge with Super Mario Bros.
 2).

 4. Copy levels (in `_move_to_saves_directory`) to game user data directory.
-	* On Windows: run `RunOnce.bat`.
+	* On Windows: Run `RunOnce.bat`.
 	* On Mac: Copy manually to `/Users/<username>/Library/Application Support/LOVE/openSMB2`
-	* On Linux: Copy manually to `$XDG_DATA_HOME/love/openSMB2`
+	* On Linux: Execute `chmod +x RunOnce.Linux.sh && RunOnce.Linux.sh` in the console.

+5. Run the game!
-5. Drag game folder onto LOVE program shortcut to run it!
+	* On Windows: Drag game folder onto LÖVE program shortcut.
+	* on Mac and Linux: Execute `love .` in the console (you might need to change directory to game path first).

 # Gameplay: